rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 -------------------------

 For defining your energy system you basically have to fill out the CSV sheets that are provided in the folder "csv_elements".
-For each asset you want to add, you have to add new column.
+For each asset you want to add, you have to add a new column.
 If you do not have an asset of a specific type, simply leave the columns empty (but leave the columns with the parameter names and units).